seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Mark Antony!

 **MARK ANTONY**
-Tug him away: being whipp’d,
+Tug him away: being whipp'd,
-Bring him again: this Jack of Caesar’s shall
+Bring him again: this Jack of Caesar's shall
 Bear us an errand to him.

 *Exeunt Attendants with THYREUS*

 You were half blasted ere I knew you: ha!
-Have I my pillow left unpress’d in Rome,
+Have I my pillow left unpress'd in Rome,
 Forborne the getting of a lawful race,
 And by a gem of women, to be abused
 By one that looks on feeders?

 **CLEOPATRA**
-Good my lord,–
+Good my lord,--

 **MARK ANTONY**
 You have been a boggler ever:
-But when we in our viciousness grow hard–
+But when we in our viciousness grow hard--
-O misery on’t!–the wise gods seel our eyes;
+O misery on't!--the wise gods seel our eyes;
 In our own filth drop our clear judgments; make us
-Adore our errors; laugh at’s, while we strut
+Adore our errors; laugh at's, while we strut
 To our confusion.

 **CLEOPATRA**
-O, is’t come to this?
+O, is't come to this?

 **MARK ANTONY**
 I found you as a morsel cold upon
-Dead Caesar’s trencher; nay, you were a fragment
+Dead Caesar's trencher; nay, you were a fragment
-Of Cneius Pompey’s; besides what hotter hours,
+Of Cneius Pompey's; besides what hotter hours,
-Unregister’d in vulgar fame, you have
+Unregister'd in vulgar fame, you have
-Luxuriously pick’d out: for, I am sure,
+Luxuriously pick'd out: for, I am sure,
 Though you can guess what temperance should be,
 You know not what it is.